PaloAltoNetworks/pan-os-python/docs/getting_started.rst

 The `index`, `sourcetype`, and `no_appending_timestamp` setting must be set exactly as in the example.

+Firewall, Panorama, and Traps ESM can all send logs to the same input port.

 Step 2: Configure the Firewall or Endpoint Security Manager
 -----------------------------------------------------------